geff-mutua/Expense-App-Api-nest-js/README.md

 ## About the App

-This is simple api based project for showing how you can get started with Nest Js framework to create awesome backend.
+This is simple api based project for showing how you can get started with Nest Js framework to create awesome backend Apis

+## Basics
+- Data sent in a url is retrieved by use of @Param() decorator
+- Validation in Nest Js uses Pipes for values sent in params

+## Validation
+To validate data sent in form we use DTOs (Data Transfer Objects)